Join a community of students interested in exploring their leadership skills and style through artistic expressions.

 Creative Leaders of Columbia is a new leadership development program that provides a space for students to create art/communication based in their values and unique leadership style.
 This is for students who are interested in exploring their creative leadership identity, having in-depth reflections on values-based leadership, positive social change, and inspirational influence.

-The community will meet for 90 minutes 6 times a semester on Fridays at 1pm in The Loft (2nd Floor of the Student Center on 754 S. Wabash).
-You will be given a prompt based on a leadership concept to explore and can produce something to creatively respond to that by the next meeting.
+The community will meet weekly in the Student Center for tabling events, creative programming, and group discussions.
+All events will help you learn more about yourself, try new creative projects, reflect on your identity, and build community with your peers.
 You can sign up to join events on our Engage Columbia portal at the beginning of the semester or at any time throughout the year.
 Meetings are open to all students who would like to join and share.

 By participating in the program you will have the opportunity to engage in creative experiential leadership activities, group discussions, and reflections on your own leadership skills and style.
 You will grow as both an artist and leader while developing lasting supportive relationships with your peers.